4 Ways to Lower Cholesterol Without Statins

 One of the most well-known cholesterol-lowering diets is the Mediterranean diet.
 It focuses on the intake of fruits, vegetables, whole grains, and fish, as well as healthy fats such as olive oil.
 This diet has been proven to lower cholesterol levels and mitigate the risk of cardiovascular disease.

 A clinical trial published in The Lancet in 2022 demonstrated that for patients with coronary artery disease, the Mediterranean diet is more effective than a low-fat diet.
-While both diets can help prevent cardiovascular events such as heart attacks and strokes, the Mediterranean diet reduced the risk by 26 percent compared to a low-fat diet.
-The benefits were more pronounced for men, with the Mediterranean diet lowering the risk of disease or death by 33 percent compared to a low-fat diet.
-No difference was found between women groups.
+While both diets can help prevent cardiovascular events such as heart attacks and strokes, the Mediterranean diet reduced the risk by 26 percent more than the low-fat diet.
+The benefits were more pronounced for men, with the Mediterranean diet lowering the risk of disease or death by 33 percent more than the low-fat diet.
+No difference was found for the women in the study.

 Foods high in soluble fiber, such as oats, barley, and legumes, can help lower LDL cholesterol levels.
 A study found that consuming three grams of beta-glucan, a soluble fiber found in oats, daily can reduce LDL cholesterol by 0.25 mmol/L and total cholesterol by 0.30 mmol/L, without affecting high-density lipoprotein (HDL) cholesterol, often known as “good” cholesterol.
 The optimal LDL cholesterol level should be less than 2.6 mmol/L. People are diagnosed with hypercholesterolemia if their LDL cholesterol is above 3.4 mmol/L.